Garley Building fire: Aftermath

 Hong Kong Governor Chris Patten urged legislators to speed up the passage of a bill aimed at upgrading the fire safety standards of some 500 premises across the territory.
 A special police team of 229 officers was brought in for the first time in 10 years to help with identifying the bodies.

 A census was completed days after the incident and found there were 60,000 private buildings in the Hong Kong territory at the time, half of which were more than 20 years old.
 Of these, 723 were commercial.
 It was reported that more than 700 office blocks built 20-plus years earlier, when safety laws were more lenient, were potential deathtraps.

 Much of the blame for this incident fell on the welders and occupants, who were not properly trained in fire drills and knew little about building evacuation procedures.

 Investigations concluded that cut metal cut from the welding machine fell down the elevator shaft which landed on combustible construction materials gathered on the bottom floor which caused the fire.
 Based on a welding machine recovered after the fire on the bottom floor, the welding machine was set to the highest setting violating safety regulations which explained how the cut metals and sparks from the welding machine retained enough heat despite falling ten stories.

 As a result of the fire, building regulations were quickly revised to prevent this sort of disaster from occurring again.
-Since the revisions, there has not been a single year in which more than ten people have died from fires.
+Since the revisions, there was not a single year in which more than ten people have died from fires until 2025, when a more deadly fire accident occurred in Wang Fuk Court, Tai Po.

 The Chow Sang Sang Jewellery Company, which lost 22 employees on the 15th floor, increased its relief fund to $8+ million.
 Each victim's family received an initial $180,000 and another sum equivalent to 17.8 months' basic salary.

 As a result of the aftermath of the fire, the regulations on buildings and fire safety was amended in June 1998, requiring the installation of fire sprinklers in high rise buildings, and in April 2001, a special rescue team was formed to be able to better respond to these large scale disasters.

 Cultural references

-The Discovery Channel Canada series Blueprint for Disaster documented the events of the fire and subsequent investigation, labeling it the Hong Kong Inferno.
+The Discovery Channel Canada series Blueprint for Disaster documented the events of the fire and subsequent investigation, labelling it the Hong Kong Inferno.